 - Be sure to use the dewormer that your vet has prescribed properly.
 If it’s a recurring or persistent case, take your pet’s droppings in for a faecal examination regularly.

 Tapeworms affect all breeds of dogs and cats as well as other animals like cattle, sheep, pigs and even human beings.

-Worms can lay thousands of eggs per day.
-Once you start to notice those worm segments around your pet it’s time to visit the vet.
+- Tapeworms can lay thousands of eggs per day.
+Once you start to notice those worm segments around your pet, it’s time to visit the vet.

-Tapeworms need an intermediate host in order to infect your pet.
-Fleas are the intermediate hosts for Dipylidium caninum and moose the intermediates for Taenia taeniaeformis found in cats.
+- Tapeworms need an intermediate host in order to infect your pet.
+Fleas are the intermediate hosts for Dipylidium caninum and mice and other small rodents are the hosts for Taenia taeniaeformis found in cats.